Steven Nelson

 Steven Nelson Jr. (born January 22, 1993) is an American professional football cornerback.
 He played college football for the Oregon State Beavers, and was selected in the third round of the 2015 NFL draft by the Chiefs.
 He has also played in the NFL for the Pittsburgh Steelers, Philadelphia Eagles, and Houston Texans.

 Early life

 Nelson attended Northside High School in Warner Robins, Georgia.
 As a senior, he had seven interceptions on defense and seven punt return touchdowns.
-Also a track star at Warner Robins, Nelson had a best of 11.15 seconds in the 100 meters and was part of the 4x100 relay team that finished in first place in the county.
+Also a track star at Northside, Nelson had a best of 11.15 seconds in the 100 meters and was part of the 4x100 relay team that finished in first place in the county.

 College career

 Nelson attended the College of the Sequoias for two years, where he had 71 tackles and six interceptions.
 He was originally going to transfer to the University of Georgia but changed to Oregon State University.
 Nelson entered his first season at Oregon State as the nickel corner, eventually becoming a starter and starting the final nine games.
 For the season he had 62 tackles and six interceptions.
 As a senior in 2014, Nelson recorded 60 tackles and two interceptions.